 This is not a huge festival, but an opportunity to enjoy the local blues scene in its most intense form, with a generous sprinkling of international musicians to round out the experience.

 2020 dates and tickets

-The event was originally planned to run from March 20th all the way through to April 30th, but has been postponed due to Coronavirus measures.
+The event was originally planned to run from March 20th all the way through to April 30th, but all concerts were cancelled or postponed due to Coronavirus measures.
 Most performances have now been rescheduled for dates in September and October.